KittyFairy-Han/use-beginner-guidance/README.md

 yarn setup
 ```

-During this process, the scripts will ask you for your name and your custom hook's name, including both a camelCase variation (useCustomHook) and a snake-case variation (use-custom-hook).
+During this process, the scripts will ask you for your name and your custom hook's name, including both a camelCase variation (useCustomHook) and a snake-case variation (use-beginner-guidance).

 It will replace all instances of the default useCustomHook name with your chosen name.
 Additionally, it will replace the name in the license and author name in the hook's `package.json` file with your name.